XamDR/android-gif-drawable/README.md

 ### From Java code
 `GifImageView`, `GifImageButton` and `GifTextView` have also hooks for setters implemented.
 So animated GIFs can be set by calling `setImageResource(int resId)` and `setBackgroundResource(int resId)`

-`GifDrawable` can be constructed directly from various sources:
+Alternatively, it is possible to use a plain `ImageView` (or `ImageButton`) together with a `GifDrawable`.
+This custom drawable can be constructed directly from various sources:

 ```java
 //asset file